 Our board of directors has approved a proposal to amend and restate our certificate of incorporation to effect a reverse stock split of all outstanding shares of our common stock at an exchange ratio ranging from 1-for-2 to 1-for-20.
 Our board of directors has recommended that this proposal be presented to our stockholders for approval.
 You are now being asked to vote upon amendments to our certificate of incorporation to effect the Reverse Stock Split, whereby a number of outstanding shares of our common stock between and including two and 20, such number consisting only of whole shares, will be combined into one share of our common stock.
-Pending stockholder approval, our board of directors will have the sole discretion pursuant to Section 242(c) of the Delaware General Corporation Law to elect, as it determines to be in the best interests of Rigel and our stockholders, whether or not to effect the Reverse Stock Split, and if so, the number of shares of our common stock between and including two and 20 that will be combined into one share of our common stock, at any time before the first anniversary of this annual meeting of stockholders.
-Our board of directors believes that stockholder approval of amendments granting the board this discretion, rather than approval of a specified exchange ratio, provides our board of directors with maximum flexibility to react to then-current market conditions and, therefore, is in the best interests of Rigel and our stockholders.
+Pending stockholder approval, our board of directors will have the sole discretion pursuant to Section 242(c) of the Delaware General Corporation Law to elect, as it determines to be in the best interests of Rigel and our stockholders, whether or not to effect the Reverse Stock Split, and if so, the number of shares of our common stock between and including two and 20 that will be combined into one share of our common stock between and including two and 20 that will be combined into one share of our common stock between and including two and 20 that will be combined into one share of our common stock, at any time before the first anniversary of this annual meeting of stockholders.
+Our board of directors with maximum flexibility to react to then-current market conditions and, therefore, is in the best interests of Rigel and our stockholders.
 If approved by the stockholders, our board of directors will have the authority to effect a reverse stock split on only one occasion (unless the stockholders subsequently approve an additional reverse stock split, which we do not currently anticipate.)